glennswest/mkpod/readme.md

-# Mikrotik Podman and Library
+# Mkpod Container Library - For Mikrotik Rose Appliance

 ## Overview
 This consists of two components: